 Thanks to it’s highly effective active thermal management system, 16 blade can achieve consistent DC fast charge rates even when performing multiple fast charges in a single day such as on a long road trip.
 The GREEN, BLUE and RED variants all have different maximum charge rates, but the GREEN variant will be limited to a fast charge current of 125A like the stock battery is.
 However, because this peak current can be held up to 80% SoC, the charging time is reduced compared to a stock 40kWh Leaf battery which tapers quickly above 50% SoC.

-We are targeting a sale price of approximately a third of the cost of an equivalent new Leaf for the GREEN variant.
-To avoid setting unrealistic expectations in the current inflationary environment, we have chosen to wait until closer to production before announcing an exact price.
-The 1/3 target price is BEFORE the trade in of your original battery pack is factored in which will reduce your final cost.
+It is also important to remember that the above price guides are BEFORE the trade in of your original battery pack.
+The trade-in price offered will depend on the condition of your original pack, but taking this option will reduce your final cost of an upgrade.
 Because we re-use the original battery enclosure when creating a new 16 Blade pack, there will be no option to buy 16 Blade without trading in a pack in exchange.
 However, there will be options to keep your original modules/cells repackaged into a more convenient form factor for stationary storage applications.

 This functionality is already present in the CHAdeMO system found in the Leaf.
 Historically, this function as been seen to cause excessive wear on the original Nissan battery.
 However, 16 Blade Green with it’s long-lifespan LFP chemistry means that V2G applications will be a very practical option for Leafs fitted with this battery solution.